Killshot (song)

 "Killshot" is a diss track written and recorded by American rapper Eminem.
 It was released on September 14, 2018, through Shady Records, Aftermath Entertainment, and Interscope Records, amidst his feud with American musician Machine Gun Kelly.
 It serves as Eminem's response to Kelly's diss track "Rap Devil".

-Primarily produced by Illa da Producer, "Killshot" is a grimy hip hop track composed of a minimalist beat with sharp piano keys and a deep bassline.
+Primarily produced by Illa da Producer, "Killshot" is a grimy hip-hop track composed of a minimalist beat with sharp piano keys and a deep bassline.
 Its lyrics target Kelly, mocking his appearance, career, and lyrical abilities while addressing his critiques from "Rap Devil".
 Eminem also brings up his longevity in the music industry and his influence on younger artists.
-The track further criticizes Kelly for trying to use their feud to elevate his career.
+The track further criticizes Kelly for trying to use their feud to elevate his career and warns him that he'll "be putting your name, next to Ja, next to Benzino" if he continues the beef.

 "Killshot" was met with widespread acclaim from music critics, who praised Eminem's lyrical prowess and delivery.
-It broke the record for the biggest YouTube debut for a hip hop song, accumulating 38.1 million views within 24 hours.
+It broke the record for the biggest YouTube debut for a hip-hop song, accumulating 38.1 million views within 24 hours.
 The song charted at number one in Canada while reaching the top 10 in Hungary, New Zealand, and the United States as well as the top 20 in Australia, Ireland, Lithuania, Norway, Scotland, Slovakia, and the United Kingdom.